tinosulzer/travis-ci-latex-pdf/README.md

 * Works with biber

 #### Con:
-* None, so far :)
+* Slower than the other methods because all packages have to be reinstalled every time

-Build time example file: one minute
+Build time example file: two minutes

 Want this?
 Instructions [below](#tectonic-docker).